A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: A Hybrid Genetic Algorithm with Type-Aware Chromosomes

 \subsection{Generating Initial Subpopulations}

-In the case that the drone is limited to only one customer per flight, any two or more consecutive negative numbers would be considered infeasible in our chromosome encoding.
-Additionally, if the drone's flight range is restricted, a representation can be evaluated for feasibility.
-Therefore, our GA will have two sub-populations when the drone range is unlimited and three sub-populations otherwise.
-There is evidence in the literature that using infeasible solutions can significantly improve algorithm performance.
-As shown in \cite{glover2011case}, strategic oscillations between feasible and infeasible spaces are able to overcome some of the limitations associated with the metaheuristic methods.
-Using two or three types of subpopulations in this study, we take advantage of the diversity caused by the oscillations.
+In the case, \bluenote{like ours}, that the drone is limited to only one customer per flight, any two or more consecutive negative numbers would be considered infeasible \bluenote{(Type 1)} in our chromosome encoding.
+Additionally, if the drone's flight range is restricted, a representation can be evaluated for feasibility \bluenote{(Type 2)}. \bluenote{Therefore, when the drone range is unlimited, our GA will consist of two subpopulations; otherwise, it will consist of three subpopulations.}

 Algorithm \ref{alg:init} illustrates how the initial population is generated.
 Initially, we find a TSP solution, then promote it to a TSPD solution using the exact partitioning proposed in \cite{agatz2018optimization}.
 The initial TSP solution is found using the LKH library \citep{helsgaun2000effective}, an efficient and improved implementation of the Lin-Kernighan algorithm \citep{lin1973effective}.
-Then, we produce new individuals by modifying this solution and assigning it to the feasible sub-population if it is feasible, the type 1 infeasible sub-population if more than one node is visited by drone in a single flight, and the type 2 infeasible sub-population if the drone range limit is exceeded.
-Type 2 infeasible sub-population will not exist when the flight range is unlimited.
+To diversify the population and explore the solution space effectively, new individuals are generated by applying specific modifying operators to existing solutions.
+The process involves the utilization of two distinct operators, each contributing to the exploration of different aspects of the search space.

+\begin{description} \item[Element-Wise Modification:] This operator involves the random modification of individual elements within a chromosome.
+Specifically, for each element in the chromosome, one of the following actions is randomly chosen: sign change, element swap with the successor, or no action.
+The selection of actions is governed by random numbers in the range $[0, 1]$.
+If the randomly generated number falls within the range $[0, 0.1]$, a sign change is applied to the element.
+In the range $(0.1, 0.2]$, a swap with the succeeding element takes place.
+For numbers beyond $0.2$, no action is executed, leaving the element unaltered (Lines 8-11).

+\item[Sequence Modification:] This operator introduces variability by modifying subsequences within the chromosome.
+Two indices, $i$ and $j$, are randomly selected, and one of the following operations is performed on the sequence between $i$ and $j$ (inclusive): reverse sequence, sign change within the sequence, or shuffle sequence.
+The choice of operation is determined randomly (Lines 13,14). \end{description}

+It is imperative to iterate through the aforementioned process until each subpopulation attains a population size of $\mu$.